-3.3 Lower bound for online token-forwarding algorithms
+3 Lower bound for deterministic online token-forwarding algorithms

-In this section, we give an $\Omega(kn/\log n)$ lower bound on the number of rounds needed by any online token-forwarding algorithm for the k-gossip problem against a strong adversary.
-As discussed earlier, this immediately implies the same lower bound for any deterministic online token-forwarding algorithm.
+In this section, we give an $\Omega(kn/\log n)$ lower bound on the number of rounds needed by any deterministic online token-forwarding algorithm for the k-gossip problem.
 Our lower bound applies to even centralized algorithms and a large class of initial token distributions.
 We first describe the adversary strategy.

 Adversary: The strategy of the adversary is simple.
-We use the notion of free edge introduced in [89].
-In a given round r, we call an edge (u, v) to be a free edge if at the start of round r, u has the token that v broadcasts in the round and v has the token that u broadcasts in the round1; an edge that is not free is called non-free.
+We use the notion of free edge introduced in [33].
+In a given round r, we call an edge (u, v) to be a free edge if at the start of round r, u has the token that v broadcasts in the round and v has the token that u broadcasts in the round; an edge that is not free is called non-free.
 Thus, if (u, v) is a free edge in a particular round, neither u nor v can gain any new token through this edge in the round.
-Since we are considering a strong adversary model, at the start of each round, the adversary knows for each node v, the token (if any) that v will broadcast in that round.
-In round r, the adversary constructs the communication graph G_r as follows.
-First, the adversary adds all the free edges to G_r .
-Let C_1, C_2, \ldots, C_l denote the connected components thus formed.
+Since we are considering deterministic token-forwarding algorithms, at the start of each round, the adversary knows for each node v, the token (if any) that v will broadcast in that round.
+In round r, the adversary constructs the communication graph $G_r$ as follows.
+First, the adversary adds all the free edges to $G_r$ .
+Let $C_1, C_2, \ldots, C_l$ denote the connected components thus formed.
 The adversary then guarantees the connectivity of the graph by selecting an arbitrary node in each connected component and connecting them in a line.
-Figure 3.1 illustrates the construction.
+Figure 1 illustrates the construction.

-The network G_r thus constructed has exactly l-1 non-free edges, where l is the number of connected components formed by the free edges of G_r .
-If (u, v) is a non-free edge in G_r , then u, v, or both will gain at most new token through this edge.
+The network $G_r$ thus constructed has exactly l-1 non-free edges, where l is the number of connected components formed by the free edges of $G_r$ .
+If (u, v) is a non-free edge in $G_r$ , then u, v, or both will gain at most new token through this edge.
 We refer to such a token exchange on a non-free edge as a useful token exchange.